 The interesting part about Panama was that sunrise was at approximately 6:20 a.m., and sunset at around 6:20 p.m., every day, year-round.
 No wonder it had been amongst the top five places for retirement in the world.

 Sadly, my camera packed up completely, and I went in search of a new one, or at least a place to fix it.
 Being a Sunday, most shops were unfortunately closed.
 The following day turned out to be a public holiday and, once again, little got done.

 Off to the shops I went again, back and forth between the large shopping centres.
 Firstly, looking for a place to have the camera fixed and, secondly, to check on prices for a new one.
 I found both, handed in my camera for repairs, but then went wild and bought myself a new Canon Rebel as well.
 This deed, unknowingly, marked the start of a long love affair with Canon.

 I spotted a somewhat professional-looking bike shop and handed the bike in for a service and then returned to the room to play with my new toy.

 2 May - Panama City

-The old city of Panama, known as Casco Viejo, has an interesting history.
-The city was a major trading post for oriental silks and spices.
-Being a rich city, it was the envy of many pirates.
-In 1671, the city was ransacked and destroyed by the Welsh pirate, Sir Henry Morgan, leaving only the stone ruins of Panama Viejo.
-Today the area consists of crumbling buildings with narrow lanes, forming part of a high-density slum.
-Although it's said to be an unsafe area, the only danger I encountered was the missing drain covers.
+The old city of Panama, known as Casco Viejo, had an interesting history.
+The town was a significant trading post for oriental silks and spices.
+Being a wealthy city, it was the envy of many pirates.
+In 1671, the town was ransacked and destroyed by the Welsh pirate, Sir Henry Morgan, leaving only the stone ruins of Panama Viejo.
+At the time, the area consisted of crumbling buildings with narrow lanes, forming part of a high-density slum.
+Although the area was said to be an unsafe, the only danger I encountered was the missing drain covers.

 3-4 May - Panama City